zencart/square_payments_for_zencart/README.md

 ### Common errors
 - "nonce" failures:  This is typically caused by javascript or jquery conflicts in your checkout pages
-- the fields for credit card numbers are flat with no text box to type into: This typically means you're missing the jscript_squareup.php file as described earlier in the Installation instructions.
+- the fields for credit card numbers are flat with no text box to type into: This typically means you're missing the jscript_square.php file as described earlier in the Installation instructions.
 Or you've got a firewall or browser plugin blocking access to Square's javascript code